billfoxco/seeing-md/SEEING.md

 - What am I treating as fact that may already contain interpretation, favorable or unfavorable?
 - What past experience is entering this moment?
 - What assumption is making the next action seem necessary?
+- What are we trying to prevent, and what has that already decided?
 - What becomes visible if I do not insist that my first interpretation is true?

 Do not answer too quickly.
 The questions are meant to interrupt certainty, not produce a new certainty.